Cindy-Ge/rt-thread/bsp/stm32/stm32mp157a-st-discovery/README.md

 #### Running Results

 After the program is successfully downloaded, the system runs automatically.
-Observe the running results of the LED on the development board, the blue LD8 will flash periodically, and the terminal will periodically output"Hello RT-Thread!"
+Observe the running results of the LED on the development board, the blue LD8 will flash periodically.

 Connect the serial port of the board to PC, communicate with it via a serial terminal tool (115200-8-1-N).
 Restart the board and the startup information of RT-Thread will be observed: